Best Under Desk Treadmill for Heavy Person

 Why It’s Good for Heavy Users:

-• It is difficult for a frame made of heavy-gauge steel to bend or wobble.
+• A frame composed of heavy-gauge steel is hard to bend or wobble.

-• A 20-inch belt that is extra wide helps ensure strong footing.
+• A 20-inch belt that is wider than normal helps keep your footing solid.

 2. LifeSpan TR4000-DT7 (Weight Capacity: 350 lbs)